Dr John E Kupchik

 2012.
 Morpheme-based rendaku as a rhythmic stabilizer in Eastern Old Japanese poetry.
 In Acta Linguistica Asiatica vol 2 (1): 9-22.

 2011.
-A grammar of the Eastern Old Japanese dialects.
-Doctoral thesis, University of Hawaii at Manoa. xxxix + 1,018 pages.
+A Grammar of the Eastern Old Japanese Dialects.
+PhD dissertation, University of Hawaii at Manoa. (xxxix + 1,018pp)

 2007.
 A comprehensive study of mwo, mö, mye, mey, po, pye, and pey syllables in the Eastern Old Japanese dialects.
 In University of Hawaii Working Papers in Linguistics vol 38 (7): 1-33.